• About EvoHam

 The FreeDV application is the heart of the system.
 It handles encoding, decoding, PTT control, and monitoring audio levels.
 After installing it, you will select your microphone and radio audio interface devices in the settings, choose a FreeDV mode, and then operate similarly to other sound-card based digital modes.

-6 Setting Up FreeDV
+6 How to Set Up FreeDV (Step-by-Step)

 1. Install and Configure the Software